close

 ```html

-Renovated for the 80th anniversary of D-Day, the D-Day Museum is the one we preferred during our stay.
+Renovated for the 80th anniversary of D-Day, the Landing Museum is the one we preferred during our stay.
 The information presented is clear, concise, and accompanied by 3D models and archive films.
-It allows you to easily understand the construction of the artificial harbor and the key events of the Normandy landings.
+It allows you to easily understand the construction of the artificial port and the key events of the Normandy landings.

 ```